Maximizing Hypertrophy for Powerlifting Success

 What is hypertrophy?

-Hypertrophy refers to the increase in the size of muscle cells, leading to overall muscle growth.
-This is typically achieved through resistance training and is a key component of strength and power development in powerlifting.
+Hypertrophy is an increase in the size of muscle fibers, resulting in overall muscle growth.
+This adaptation happens in response to resistance training and supports both strength and power in powerlifting.

 How does hypertrophy contribute to powerlifting success?